-This instruction supersedes the UOSH Field Operations Manual (FOM) issued on February 16, 2017, and the UOSH FOM issued on January 1, 2003.
+This instruction supersedes the UOSH Field Operations Manual (FOM) issued on May 1, 2020.
 This FOM is designed to be updated on a regular basis by amending chapters or sections thereof to embody modifications and clarifications to UOSH's general compliance policies and procedures.